GlimmerLabs/virtual-mediascheme/Building.md

     $ mkdir ~/Desktop
     $ cp /home/student/Desktop/kitten.jpg ~/Desktop/kitten.jpg

-Set Home Page for Chromium
+Set Home Page for Firefox
 --------------------------

-Clearly, the current section of 151 should be the home page for Chromium.
+Clearly, the current section of 151 should be the home page for Firefox.
-You may also want to make Chromium the default Web broswer.
+You may also want to make Firefox the default Web broswer.

 Optional: Install Guest Additions
 ---------------------------------